Betta, Siamese Fighting Fish

 Optimally the water for keeping healthy Bettas should be soft, warm, with a neutral to slightly acidic pH.
 Water movement should be kept to a minimum, which means that power filters and powerheads are not suitable.
 Bettas may be kept in a community tank as long as the water conditions are met, and if no aggressive or fin-nipping fish are present.
 However, only one male may be kept in each aquarium, unless they are separated by a barrier.

-The use of plastic boxes that hang inside the aquarium are a suitable option for keeping more than one betta in a tank, or for keeping them in a tank with fish that might nip their fins.
-Females will generally not fight with each other, and may be kept in the same tank.
+The use of plastic boxes that hang inside the aquarium is a suitable option for keeping more than one betta in a tank, or for keeping them in a tank with fish that might nip their fins.
+Females will generally not fight with each other and may be kept in the same tank.

 Note: Selling a Betta in a vase with a plant has become a popular sales technique.
 However, a flower vase is not a suitable environment for the Betta.
 For more information read, "Is it Safe to Keep a Betta in a Vase?"